Updated on September 12th, 2023 by Bob Ciura

 To be a Dividend King, a company must have a strong business model with competitive advantages, along with the ability to navigate recessions.
 It should be no surprise that we consider the Dividend Kings to be among the highest-quality dividend stocks in the entire stock market.

-Altria recently increased its dividend by 2.4%, representing its 55th dividend increase in the past 51 years.
-Altria enjoys numerous competitive advantages, and the company is performing quite well in 2020, even in a challenging environment.
-With a high dividend yield of 9%, we view Altria stock attractively for value and income investors.
+Altria recently increased its dividend by 4%, representing its 58th dividend increase in the past 54 years.
+Altria enjoys numerous competitive advantages, which have allowed the company to raise its dividend for so long.